bhav09/python_zero_to_hero/README.md

 # python_zero_to_hero
+If you want to start from basic, this is the perfect spot.
 This Repository is dedicated to give you briefings about python.

 The repo is enriched with code , theory and related resources.